William Irvine (Canadian politician): First campaigns

 He campaigned for the House of Commons of Canada in 1917, as a Labour candidate opposing Robert Borden's Unionist government during the Conscription Crisis election of 1917.
 His platform overlapped with that of the Alberta Non-Partisan League.
 While not a pacifist, Irvine denounced war profiteering and called for the "conscription of wealth" rather than of men.
 He was accused of holding pro-German sympathies.
 He was defeated, and he also lost his funding from the American Unitarian Association in Boston.

 Still supported by his local congregation, he set up his own "People's Church" in Calgary in 1919 as part of the Labour church movement.

 In the same year, he helped establish the Alberta wing of the Dominion Labor Party.

 Irvine lived briefly in New Brunswick in 1920, and supported that province's United Farmers movement during a federal by-election.
 After returning to Calgary, he helped convince the United Farmers of Alberta (UFA) to enter political life.
+Irvine's first book, Farmers in Politics (1920), endorsed the UFA policies of economic co-operation and group government and favoured direct involvement in politics.
 The UFA was divided between those who supported direct political action, and others such as UFA leader Henry Wise Wood who wanted it to remain an agrarian pressure group.
 Direct politics was endorsed following a series of public debates between Irvine and Wood at UFA meetings.
 Wood was successful in restricting the UFA's membership to farmers.

-Irvine's first book, Farmers in Politics (1920), endorsed the UFA policies of economic co-operation and group government.